ItsBruno/shows-app-infinum-android-academy/README.md

     <div>
         <p>Upon launching the app, the user
             is greeted by the displayed UI
             containing a login form.
-The login button is initially disabled and gets updated according to every update of the form
+The login button is initially disabled and gets updated according to every update of the form.
+The user has the option to choose whether he wants his login to be remembered or not.
         </p>
         <hr/>
         <br>